-February is Black History Month across America, and I’ve been celebrating the moxie of a few of our nation’s most compelling people.
-Today I’m talking about Buck O’Neil, a baseball standout whose career spanned the Negro Leagues and the Major Leagues.
-But it was O’Neil’s gracious moxie off the field that really made him stand out.
+February is Black History Month across America, and I’ve celebrated the moxie of a few of our nation’s most compelling people.
+Of course, I’m talking today about Buck O’Neil, a baseball standout whose career spanned the Negro Leagues and the Major Leagues.
+But it was O’Neil’s gracious moxie off the field that made him stand out.

 On a hot fall day in 1923 in Sarasota, Fla., twelve-year-old Buck O’Neil paused from his work setting out boxes for celery pickers to fill.
-He was hot, and he was itchy from the muck from the fields.
-He paused for a moment, and said mostly to himself, “Damn, there’s got to be something better than this.”
+He was hot and itchy from the muck from the fields.
+He paused for a moment and said mostly to himself, “Damn, there has got to be something better than this.”

 Young O’Neil was already on his way to doing just that.
-In addition to hauling boxes of celery, he was playing semi-professional baseball for the Sarasota Tigers.
-He soon left Sarasota to pursue his education after he was denied entry into his hometown high school because he was black.
-He landed at Edward Waters College, a historic black institution in Jacksonville, where he played ball for the next several years until he started his professional career.
+In addition to hauling boxes of celery, he played semi-professional baseball for the Sarasota Tigers.
+However, Buck soon left Sarasota to pursue his education after he was denied entry into his hometown high school because he was black.
+So instead, he landed at Edward Waters College, a historic black institution in Jacksonville, where he played ball for the next several years until he started his professional career.

-After Jackie Robinson broke the color barrier in the 1945 and baseball began to integrate, the Negro Leagues began to decline.
-In 1955, O’Neil retired as a player and manager and accepted a role as a scout for the Chicago Cubs, and went on to become the first black coach in the Major Leagues in 1962.
-He returned to Kansas City in 1988 and finished out his career there as a scout.
+After Jackie Robinson broke the color barrier in 1945 and baseball began to integrate, the Negro Leagues began to decline.
+In 1955, O’Neil retired as a player and manager, accepted a role as a scout for the Chicago Cubs, and became the first black coach in the Major Leagues in 1962.
+He returned to Kansas City in 1988 and finished his scout career there.

-But what set Buck O’Neil apart was more than his considerable talent on the field; it was his presence off the field.
-People were drawn to his optimism, grace and charm.
+But what set Buck O’Neil apart was his considerable talent on the field; it was his presence off the field.
+People were drawn to his optimism, grace, and charm.
 He never let the hostility and bitterness of the Jim Crow era overtake him.
 Some lessons from his life:

 People with moxie create something better.

-As a black man in the era of segregation, O’Neil was regularly denied entry into all manner of hotels, restaurants and more.
-But instead of dwelling on where he wasn’t welcomed, O’Neil focused on the vibrant, bustling culture and economy the black community created itself.
+As a black man in the era of segregation, O’Neil was regularly denied entry into all hotels, restaurants, and more.
+But instead of dwelling where he wasn’t welcomed, O’Neil focused on the vibrant, bustling culture and economy the black community created.

 “We stayed in the best hotels in the world.
 They just happened to be owned by black people.
 We ate in the best restaurants in the world.
 They just happened to be run by blacks,” said O’Neil.

-When shut out of the dominant culture, O’Neil and others of his era created, shaped and nurtured a society rich with art, culture and achievement.
+O’Neil and others of his era created, shaped, and nurtured a society rich with art, culture, and achievement when shut out of the dominant culture.

 People with moxie remember the past.